eckelj/eckelj.github.io/index.md

 * cross-functional collaboration

 So far, I've been primarily active within the domains of
+* cyber security
+* distributed ledger technology

+with focus on the following aspects
+* anti-malware deep tech
-* cyber security (anti-malware deep tech and end-point thread detection and response (EDTR))
+* end-point thread detection and response (EDTR)
 * efficient search and PCA
 * machine learning and artificial intelligence
 * confidential computing